ichbinblau/tfrecord_generator/README.md

                ----0100.xml

 ## Create tensorflow's record file
-Labelled training images and annotations are supposed to be converted to a record file.
+Labelled training images and annotations are supposed to be converted to record files.
 Based on the scripts in this [post](https://github.com/datitran/raccoon_dataset), I made the script more automated.

  - Check out the [repo](https://github.com/ichbinblau/tfrecord_generator)
  - Copy `test_train_images` and `test_val_images` folder to under the **tfrecord_generator** folder